 The firm offers a number of services, including financial planning, retirement planning, investment management, legacy planning and risk management.
-It has just over $1 billion in client assets under management (AUM), with a team of 61 advisory professionals managing those funds.
+It has billions in client assets under management (AUM).

 IHT Wealth Management Background

 President Steven Dudash founded IHT Wealth Management in 2014 and remains the firm’s principal owner.
 Prior to his time at IHT, Dudash spent time with Merrill Lynch and had a hand in crafting one of its largest financial advisory teams in Chicago.
 He has also written financial articles for Forbes and Financial Advisor Magazine, and been quoted in the Wall Street Journal.

 A number of the firm’s employees hold certifications relating to financial or investment management.
 The team includes members who hold various professional financial designations such as certified financial planner (CFP), chartered retirement planning counselor (CRPC), certified investment management analyst (CIMA), chartered retirement plans specialist (CRPS), certified public accountant (CPA), chartered global management accountant (CGMA), accredited asset management specialist (AAMS), accredited investment fiduciary (AIF), certified private wealth advisor (CPWA), certified divorce financial analyst (CDFA) and retirement income certified professional (RICP).

 IHT Wealth Management Client Types and Minimum Account Sizes

 Individual investors both with and without a high net worth make up the firm's client base.
 Aside from these groups, IHT also commonly works with pension and profit-sharing plans, trusts and charitable organizations.

 IHT Wealth Management does not impose any sort of financial restriction on who can open an account.
 In other words, if you’re interested in working with the firm, there’s no set account minimum you must first meet.